PhilipQuirke/SkyCombAnalystHelp/Flight.md

 - The thermal camera works day or night.
 At night, the landscape is cold, improving the contrast between the landscape and living things.

 Depending on the animals you want to collect data on, you may want to flight your data collection mission during the day, at dusk, at dawn or at night:
-- Day-time missions have the best visiblity and drone safety.
+- **Day-time** missions have the best visiblity and drone safety.
 But, with the sun shining, day-time thermal videos will sun-warmed rocks, sun reflections off water etc.
-- With good timing, Dusk missions still have good visibility at the height your drone is flying, and the highest (most dangerous) obstacles can still be illuminated.
+- With good timing, **dusk** missions still have good visibility at the height your drone is flying, and the highest (most dangerous) obstacles can still be illuminated.
 Water reflections are eliminated but rocks may still be warm.
-- With good timing, Dawn missions have good visibility at the height your drone is flying, with the highest obstacles can illuminated.
+- With good timing, **dawn** missions have good visibility at the height your drone is flying, with the highest obstacles can illuminated.
 Water reflections are eliminated.
 Rocks will have cooled overnight.
-- Night missions are the most dangerous.
+- **Night-time** missions are the most dangerous.
 The drone built in collision avoidance mechanism may not work in darkness.
 Following the below recommendations of flight planning and testing make night missions safe.

 The SkyComb Analyst authors flew day, dawn, dusk and night missions safely using the below advice.
-Out one drone crash ocurred when we ignored the recommendations on this page.
+Our one drone crash ocurred when we ignored the recommendations on this page.

 # Pre-prepare and use programmed flight paths
 Many drones support programmed flight paths.
-Once programmed, the associated flight plan can be run end-to-end automatically.
+Once programmed, the flight plan can be run end-to-end automatically.

 SkyComb recommends you pre-prepare and use programmed flight paths:
 - You can prepare the flight plan at home when you are not under time or weather pressure and have good internet connectivity.